 Ban Ki-moon Centre for Global Citizens

-Executive Assistant to Dr. Heinz Fischer
+Executive Assistant to Dr. Heinz Fischer & Program Officer – She/Her

-As a Luxemburgish citizen with Hungarian roots, Jessica speaks five languages, a tool with immense relevance for transnational communication.
+As a Luxemburgish citizen with Hungarian roots, Jessica Besch speaks five languages, a tool with immense relevance for transnational communication.
 She has an academic background in Sociology and International Relations and specialized in the human rights abuses against women and youth in violent conflicts.
 Jessica started working within the framework of the SDGs as an intern at our partner organizations UNESCO and IACA and gained first diplomatic experience working for the Austrian EU-Presidency.
 As a board member of Women in International Security Austria, she is working towards gender equality in the fields of conflict resolution, humanitarian affairs and economic development.

 Katharina Choe is a young professional passionate about women’s rights issues.
 Born Austrian-Korean, she strives to combine her ethnic identities and interest in diverse cultures with her academic and professional life.
 Her academic background is in Korean Studies, International Business Administration, and Human Rights; specialized in the impact of gender-based violence.
 As a trainee at the Council of the European Union, she gained professional experience in promoting gender equality, work-life balance, diversity, and inclusion in the workspace.
 As a feminist and global citizen at heart, she advocates women’s quota in decision-making positions, destigmatizing period education and mental health issues, as well as sustainable consumption.

 Program Officer – She/Her